par7133/MacSwap/README.md

 # MacSwap
 Swapping everything but burgers.
 On premise solution - GPL License

-Hello and welcome to MacSwap!<br><br>
+Hello and welcome to MacSwap!<br>

-MacSwap is a light, simple, "peer-to-peer" software on premise for swapping your own stuff with others.<br><br>
+MacSwap is a light, simple, "peer-to-peer" software on premise for swapping your own stuff with others.<br>

-MacSwap is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br><br>
+MacSwap is released under GPLv3 license, it is supplied AS-IS and we do not take any responsibility for its misusage.<br>

-MacSwap got built behind some cool features like the cube interface, object drag-n-drop between browser windows, full object serialization and xml.<br><br>
+MacSwap got built behind some cool features like the cube interface, object drag-n-drop between browser windows, full object serialization and xml.<br>

 First step, use the left side panel password and salt fields to create the hash to insert in the config file.
-Remember to manually set there also the salt value.<br><br>
+Remember to manually set there also the salt value.<br>

 As you are going to run MacSwap in the PHP process context, using a limited web server or phpfpm user, you must follow some simple directives for an optimal first setup:<br>
 <ol>